-Approved by the City’s Board of Architectural Review, the design will stabilize the ice well’s interior, reduce moisture accumulation, and improve the ventilation of the space.
+Approved by the City’s Board of Architectural Review, the design stabilized the ice well’s interior, reduced moisture accumulation, and improved the ventilation of the space.
 During the planning process, great attention was paid to improving a visitor’s ability to access, view, and understand the rarity and historical importance of the feature.
-New viewing windows will be designed to open so that guests can feel the cool air from the ice well’s interior.
-Open-plan seating will provide an inviting atmosphere to those walking by day or night.
-New engraved signage will explain the significance of the ice well in the tavern's heyday and the role it played in creating a pleasurable experience for many of the travelers visiting Alexandria at the turn of the 19th-century.
-The entire project will be completed within the current footprint of the present-day ice well viewing area.
+New viewing windows showcase the ice well’s interior.
+Open-plan seating provide an inviting atmosphere to those walking by day or night.
+New engraved signage explain the significance of the ice well in the tavern's heyday and the role it played in creating a pleasurable experience for many of the travelers visiting Alexandria at the turn of the 19th-century.
+The entire project was completed within the same footprint of the past ice well viewing area.

 Project Schedule & Funding

-The project is solely funded by private donations and grant monies.
-No city money will be used in this project.
-The entire ice well restoration project has been divided into five phases:
+The project was solely funded by private donations and grant monies.
+No city money was used in this project.
+The entire ice well restoration project was been divided into five phases:

 Phase I - Develop design options for the restoration and preservation of the historic Ice Well.
 (Completed, March 2008; Funded by the Gadsby’s Tavern Museum Society).

 Phase II – Fully develop one design, with cost estimates, and work with the different agencies of City of Alexandria government to meet the proper code and safety requirements.
-(Completed January 2009; Funded by a variety of grants and the Gadsby’s Tavern Museum Society).
+(Completed January 2009; Funded by grants and the Gadsby’s Tavern Museum Society).

 Phase III – Receive final approval to proceed from the Alexandria Board of Architectural Review.
 Create the construction documents, perform the appropriate structural and engineering tests, submit permit requests, and prepare a cost estimate for the proposal.
 (Completed July 2010; Funded by grants and the Gadsby’s Tavern Museum Society)

 Phase IV + V – Implementation of the restoration; Fabricate and install appropriate ice well signage.
-(60% funding secured.)
+(Completed August 2013; 90% funding secured.)

 The following foundations and organizations have provided financial assistance for this project: